Stake vs SelfWealth (2026):

 Does Stake or SelfWealth offer fractional shares?

-Stake offers fractional shares on US-listed stocks, allowing you to invest in expensive companies like Amazon, Berkshire Hathaway, or high-priced ETFs from smaller amounts.
+Stake offers fractional shares on US-listed stocks from a minimum of US$10, allowing you to invest in expensive companies like Amazon or Nvidia without committing to a full share price.
 SelfWealth does not offer fractional shares — you must buy in whole units.
-For most ASX ETF investors this is irrelevant, since ETF units are typically affordable.
-It matters more for investors who want to hold individual US positions without committing to a full share price.
+For ASX ETF investors this is rarely relevant since ETF units are typically affordable.
+It matters more for investors building US stock positions with smaller amounts of capital, or who want precise dollar-amount investing rather than whole-unit purchases.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
-Fee figures are based on publicly available information and may change — always verify current pricing on each broker’s official website before opening an account.
+Fee figures are based on publicly available information as of April 2026 and may change — always verify current pricing on each broker’s official website before opening an account.
+FX effective rate calculations are illustrative and based on an approximate AUD/USD exchange rate of 0.65; actual rates fluctuate.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.